Name on ballot:

 Please describe your qualifications to represent the people of Hawaii.

-I have represented our district for eight years: four years as City Councilmember and the past four years as State Senator.
-Your concerns are my top priority in representing our community.
-That’s why I’ve knocked on 35,000 doors and spoken to many thousands of you personally.
+I have represented our district for 10 years: four years as City Councilmember (2011-15) and the past six years as State Senator.
+I’ve knocked on 35,000 doors and spoken to many thousands of you personally.

-As a lifelong resident of our district, my parents’ experience inspired me to run for office.
+My parents’ experience inspired me to run for office.
 They got here from China with nothing.
 My father became a professor at UH, and he was able to buy a home, put my brother and me through school, and give us opportunities we could never have had anywhere else in the world.
 Today, 90 percent of my high school class went to college on the mainland, and most haven’t come back.
 The American dream–to have a good job, raise a family, and buy a home–is no longer possible for young people today and for future generations.
-It is that understanding that lies behind my public service.
+I want to make Hawaii a place where every generation can have a home.

 My top priority is a new social contract with the people of Hawaii: that all workers should be able to live decent and happy lives.
 One recent labor union campaign put it well: “One job should be enough.”
 Actually, this social contract was in effect for most of the country in the postwar era, which fostered an enormous economic expansion and established the American middle class.